 PRIMES-USA is a section of PRIMES open to high school juniors (or home schooled students of the same age) from across the United States.
 The students work on original research projects in mathematics provided by MIT faculty.
-Projects are to be mentored by MIT graduate students via teleconferencing, using software and hardware tools for online collaboration, or by local mentors chosen by PRIMES.
+Projects are mentored by MIT graduate students via teleconferencing, using software and hardware tools for online collaboration, or by local mentors chosen by PRIMES.
 Download PRIMES-USA flyer.